 A student with full-time student status must be enrolled in a minimum of 12 units.
-A student enrolled in less than 12 units will lose their full-time student status, but still pay the fulltime fees unless a Petition for Reduced Fee Part- Time Study Program has been submitted by the deadline.
+A student enrolled in less than 12 units will lose their full-time student status, but still pay the full-time fees unless a Petition for Reduced Fee Part- Time Study Program has been submitted by the deadline.

-The School of Social Sciences only accepts three reasons for petitioning for reduced fees as a part-time student and requires appropriate documentation:
+The School of Social Sciences only accepts four reasons for petitioning for reduced fees as a part-time student and requires appropriate documentation:

-- Health

-- Family obligation

-- Work (Student must work a minimum of 25 hours a week to qualify)
+- Health - Family obligation - Work (Student must work a minimum of 25 hours a week to qualify) - Last Quarter (Student must have a graduation application on file for that quarter)

 If the student qualifies, they must bring in the documentation to the Social Sciences Undergraduate Student Affairs Office (SSUSA) and fill out the Petition for Reduced Fee Part-Time Study Program.
-Once approved, the student must submit the Petition to the Office of the Registrar no later than 5:00 p.m.
+Once approved, the student must submit the form to the Office of the Registrar no later than 5:00 p.m.
 Friday, the end for the third week of classes, to be eligible for reduced fees.

-How long do I have to Add / Drop / Change Classes?
+Add/Drop/Change Policies